Bible Study Times

 Currently, masks are optional.

-As our congregation continues to experience a vacancy situation, we have three retired ministers and one full-time pastor who have agreed to help us on Sunday mornings with our worship services.
-For February, these men include:
+As our congregation continues to experience a vacancy situation, we have four retired ministers who have agreed to help us on Sunday mornings with our worship services.
+For May, these men include:

 Our Church Year includes different seasons, starting in Advent and going through Christmas, Epiphany, The Transfiguration of Our Lord (Special Sunday), Lent, Palm Sunday and the beginning of Holy Week, Easter, Pentecost, Reformation Sunday (Special Sunday), All Saints' Day (Special Sunday) and after all the Sundays of Pentecost are done, we are back into Advent.

 Following our most recently celebrated season of Easter, our church next celebrates Ascension (May 18) and the Day of Pentecost (May 28).
 After Jesus ascended into Heaven following His resurrection and last 40 days on earth (Ascension), we go another 10 days and come to Pentecost (50 days after Easter) and begin the longest season of our church calendar year.